Koi-TF2/Koi-Config/README.md

   - Use "cl_hud_killstreak_display_time 0".
 The cl_hud_killstreak_display_time cvar can be found in `koi_cfg\hud+ui.cfg` at the top of the file (by default it is set to 3 seconds)
 - Hide usernames from mouse-over/medic:
   - Inside `resource\ui\TargetID.res`, find `TargetNameLabel` and change: `"font" "surface11"` to `"font" "redacted8"`
+- Hide usernames from spy disguising:
+  - Inside `resource\ui\DisguiseStatusPanel.res`, find `DisguiseNameLabel` and change: `"font" "surface11"` to `"font" "redacted8"`
-- Note that changing the above values does not hide player names from voicechat
-- It is recommended to use "commstoggle" with this mode, which toggles on/off both text and voice chat when key pressed.
+- Note that changing the above values does not hide player names from textchat/voicechat, so it is recommended to use "commstoggle" with this mode, which toggles on/off both text and voice chat when key pressed.
 Bound to "\\" (backslash key) by default.
 Or alternatively open console and type "commstoggle"
 - You can optionally hide player's Casual Rank (the icon) from the Tab Scoreboard.
 Admittedly this is pretty pointless to do, but if you're looking to hide that metric of skill level, then change the following:
   - Inside `resource\ui\ScoreBoard.res`, find `scores` and change: `"medal_width" "28"` and `"medal_column_width" "21"` to `"medal_width" "0"` and `"medal_column_width" "0"` respectively
   - Note that if you are using the scoreboard name-blocker bars, you may also need to manually adjust the bars slightly to the left to compensate for the removal of the medal column (subtract 32 from `"xpos"` but add 32 to `"wide"` on both red and blu blocker bars at bottom of scoreboard file)